 A cold zone can cause a shot that you swore was going to fall in the basket to instead bounce out into the hands of the defense, while a hot zone can help ensure that the last small bounce off the rim falls your way.

-While NBA 2K23’s hot and cold zones aren’t the most important factor in determining the success of a shot, as the actually quality of said shot attempt itself does still matter, they do have a big impact on whether your shot ultimately falls in or not.
+While NBA 2K23’s hot and cold zones aren’t the most important factor in determining the success of a shot, as the actual quality of said shot attempt itself does still matter, they do have a big impact on whether your shot ultimately falls in or not.

 Due to this, it’s very important that you understand both how hot zones work as well as how to use them to your advantage.

-The last thing you want is to miss a game winning shot due to taking an unfortunate shot from a cold zone, when you could’ve called for a screen to place yourself in a hot zone to attempt the shot instead.
+The last thing you want is to miss a game-winning shot due to taking an unfortunate shot from a cold zone when you could’ve called for a screen to place yourself in a hot zone to attempt the shot instead.

 Today, we’ll explain what hot zones are and we’ll show you how to get hot zones in NBA 2K23.

 In the simplest terms, hot and cold zones in NBA 2K23 are a system to let you know where on the court your player is having success at shooting and where they’ve been struggling with their shots.

 The hot zones also act as a sort of momentum for your player, as you’ll find that shots taken from hot zones are more likely to go in, while you’ll see that shots taken from cold zones are more likely to rebound back into play.

 Due to this combination of qualities possessed by hot zones, they can often act as a sort of feedback loop.

 As a player finds more success from a specific area of the court, that area will eventually become a hot zone.
 Due to this, they’ll now have a greater likelihood of sinking shots from that area, which will keep the zone hot.